Top Introductory Foresight Books – A Starter List

 - Learning from the Future: Competitive Foresight Scenarios, Fahey & Randall (1998) Still the best guide to using scenarios to reduce uncertainty, find opportunities and manage risk.
 An inspiring blend of managing the unpredictable (evo) and uncovering the predictable (devo).

-- Predictive Analytics, Eric Siegel (2013) Great overview of a new foresight frontier: data mining, probabilistic prediction, and machine learning.
+- Predictive Analytics, Eric Siegel (2013) Great overview of a new foresight frontier: data science, data mining, probabilistic prediction, and machine learning.
+As the web gets smarter and the world gets instrumented, this fields will continue to rapidly advance.
+We’ll see our near-term probable future, and the preferences currently expressed, with ever greater clarity.

 - Superforecasting: The Art and Science of Prediction, Philip E. Tetlock and Dan Gardner (2015) A tour-de-force intro to how cognitively diverse teams, using evidence from a variety of sources, thinking probabilistically, keeping score, and learning from error, can radically improve our ability to predict.

 - The Fortune Sellers: The Big Business of Buying & Selling Predictions, William Sherden (1999) Sherden holds an indefensible perspective that many aspects of our future are not increasingly predictable.
 But there is a high threshold for doing good prediction, and many ways to fail, oversell, and overclaim.
-Sherden’s work highlights those, and is a great complement to Superforecasting.
+Sherden’s work brilliantly highlights the challenges and hazards of prediction, and is a great complement to Superforecasting.

 - The Rough Guide to the Future, Jon Turney (2010) Great popular intro to the long history and practice of foresight.
-Not very universal development-aware, yet.
+Not very development-aware however.

 - The Signal and the Noise: Why So Many Predictions Fail, But Some Don’t, Nate Silver (2012) Conversational intro to the emerging practice of statistical foresight.
 One way our field will be legitimated.

 - Think Like a Futurist, Cecily Sommers (2012) Inspiring and very accessible intro to the strategic benefits and thinking processes of foresight.

-- Thinking about the Future: Guidelines for Strategic Foresight, Bishop and Hines (2007) Excellent overview of six key strategic foresight activities, with concise practitioner examples.
+- Thinking about the Future: Guidelines for Strategic Foresight, Bishop and Hines (2007) Great overview of six key strategic foresight activities, with concise practitioner examples.
+The examples give a nice applied look at the current state of our field.